Tai Po Market: Veggies and Rebellion

 The original market was established by the Tang clan around 1672.
 It was located on the north of the river.
-The area where the market stood is now a a children’s playground and green space along Ting Kok Road.
+The area where the market stood is now a children’s playground and green space along Ting Kok Road.
 There is a temple a little further along the road which was also built by the Tangs.

 According to an inscription on an old bell inside, the temple was built in 1691.
-It is primarily dedicated to Tin Hau, the goddess of the sea, but there are smaller alters either side for the worship of Hip Tin and Tam Sin.
+It is primarily dedicated to Tin Hau, the goddess of the sea, but there are smaller altars on either side for the worship of Hip Tin and Tam Sin.
 It is an atmospheric place.
-Inside the air is thick with incense from coils which hang from the rafters.
+Inside the air is thick with incense from coils that hang from the rafters.
 A long table is piled with offerings of fruit and soft drinks before an altar over which a statue of Tin Hau, bathed in crimson light, presides.

 The Tangs were the dominant political force in the area.
 They owned the market and could demand high rents as well as preferential purchase rights from tenants.
 They also owned the ferry which carried villagers across from the south of the river.
 Non-Tangs had long been unhappy with this arrangement as they felt they were charged an unfair fee to get to market.

-Led by Man Tsam-chuen, on land donated by him, and supported by the both the Man and Pang clans the small villages got together and established a new market on the south of the river on what is now Fu Shin Street.
+Led by Man Tsam-chuen, on land donated by him, and supported by both the Man and Pang clans the small villages got together and established a new market on the south of the river on what is now Fu Shin Street.
 The market was administered from a new Man Mo temple and opened in 1892.
 Another fund was then set up to build a bridge across the river to connect the two markets.
 A footbridge still stands there to this day (see main pic).
 The project was so successful that the old market went into decline.
-It was dealt a further blow when the railways arrived in 1913 with Tai Po Market station adjacent the new one.
+It was dealt a further blow when the railways arrived in 1913 with Tai Po Market station adjacent to the new one.

 The temple is now listed as a historical monument and, like its neighbour across the river, it is steeped in atmosphere.
-It is two hall structure with screen doors placed in the front hall.
+It is a two-hall structure with screen doors placed in the front hall.
 Statues of Man Cheong and Mo Tai, the gods of literature and war respectively, flank a beautifully carved wooden altar over which lanterns and banners of red silk hang.
 The floors are tiled and the roof ridge and facade are decorated with plaster mouldings.
 It affords an oasis of serenity amidst the bustle of the market.

 The old railway station was closed down in 1983 when the line was electrified.
 It now houses the Hong Kong Railway Museum.
 It is a small but interesting display.
-The key feature is probably the main station itself which was built of blue brick in a style reminiscent of temple architecture with pitched roof, decorative ridge and gables.
+The key feature is probably the main station itself which was built of blue brick in a style reminiscent of temple architecture with a pitched roof, decorative ridge and gables.
 Inside the building is an exhibition of railway history in Hong Kong.

 Outside is locomotive number 51, named Sir Alexander.
 This was the first diesel locomotive to run in Hong Kong.
 It was built in Australia and went into service in 1955.
 The only other locomotive is an 0-4-4 narrow gauge pannier tank built in Britain by WG Bagnall.
 This used to run on the Fanling – Shau Tau Kok branch line but when that line ceased operation in 1928 it was sold to a sugar mill in the Philippines.
 It was repatriated and restored in 1995.
-There is also a number of old passenger coaches of various classes.
+There are also a number of old passenger coaches of various classes.

 Man ancestral hall and Tin Hau temple

-Man Tsam-chuen came from Tai Hang, a cluster of villages which included two walled villages, Fu Sha Wai and Chung Sum Wai, an ancestral hall and two adjoined temples.
+Man Tsam-chuen came from Tai Hang, a cluster of villages that included two walled villages, Fu Sha Wai and Chung Sum Wai, an ancestral hall and two adjoined temples.
 One dedicated to Tin Hau which was built in 1727 with a second dedicated to Man Tai which was added in 1884.